henwill8/ColorBlindClimbing/README.md

 - Global color saves
     - Make more accurate between different hold hues
 - Gray Scale Filter (for choosing hold bounds and for after) needs adjusting
-- Saturation and value use bounds function but without flat stopping
+- Make Saturation and Value bounds more accurate
+- Check if Too large option in bound finding is working as intended
+- Too flat pathway activates too much on large slopes and not enough on thin slopes
 - Actual ui
 - Tutorial if there is no saved array